 BACHELOR DEGREE CANDIDATES

-Question: When will I get my honors cords?
+Question: When will I get my honor cords?

 Answer: Honor cords will be distributed as part of the check-in process the day of commencement.
-These will be given to qualified Bachelor's Degree candidates.
+These will be given to qualified Bachelor Degree candidates.
 Click here for more information about honor cords.

 Question: How do I know if I qualify for honors?

-Answer: Honors are determined by a student's cumulative grade point average at the completion of the Fall 2017 semester.
-A list of candidates who qualify for honors will be posted HERE.
-Check back on December 8, 2017 at 2 pm to see if you qualify.
+Answer: Honors are determined by a student's cumulative grade point average at the completion of the Spring 2018 semester.
+To view a list of candidates who qualify for honors, click HERE.
+Honors will be posted on May 2, 2018 by 4 pm.

 MASTER DEGREE CANDIDATES